kaylin239/MicroStrategy/4) REST API/4) Report & Cube API - MSTR as Data Provider Sample/README.md

 	"password":"password", //your password
 	"loginmode":1, //login mode: 1 is standard
-	"projectID":"B7CA92F04B9FAE8D941C3E9B7E0CD754", //ID of project where you'd like the cube to be created "nameOfCubeToCreateOrUpdate":"uploadCube" //Name of cube to create/update - you can make this anything }
+	"projectID":"B7CA92F04B9FAE8D941C3E9B7E0CD754", //ID of project where you'd like the cube to be created }
 ```